Persistence & recovery

 How atrium journals state and restores after quits, crashes, and reboots.

-atrium's durability guarantee is simple: if you can quit and reopen the app and see your workspace unchanged, a crash or a reboot should produce the same result.
+atrium's durability guarantee is simple: if you can quit and reopen the app and see your work unchanged, a crash or a reboot should produce the same result.

 What gets persisted